RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Introduction

 \textbf{Intended Use.} RobustSpring is not a fine-tuning dataset, but a benchmark of how dense matching models generalize to \emph{unseen} image corruptions.
 It seeks to foster robustness research and, simultaneously, helps assess real-world applicability of models.
 Hence, it is essential to tie RobustSpring to an existing accuracy benchmark like Spring, as this minimizes the robustness evaluation hurdle for researchers.
+While RobustSpring treats corruptions as perturbations to assess robustness, their interpretation depends on the application domain.
+For instance, in autonomous driving, rain or snow are typically considered disturbances to be ignored for stable navigation, whereas in video editing or cinematic rendering, they may constitute meaningful scene content.
+To accommodate such differences, RobustSpring provides results per corruption type, allowing end-users to focus only on those corruptions that align with their intended application.